serid/gensym/README.md

 # gensym

-Generate a random russian word using a Markov chain or a neural network (WIP).
+Generate a random russian word using Markov chains.